 - Google Webmaster Tools

-If you want to have a clear idea on which of these you’d like to use, try to visit forums and discussion boards as well as digital product reviews to see how users feel about these URL-checking methods.
+In addition, If you want to have a clear idea of which of these you’d like to use, try to visit forums and discussion boards as well as digital product reviews to see how users feel about these URL-checking methods.

 Also, double-check your call-to-action buttons, newsletter opt-ins, and embedded media to make sure there are no problems with functionality.

-Let other share the fun of testing out your new WordPress website!
+Let others share the fun of testing out your new WordPress website!
 Have beta-testers go over your website to gauge site design, speed, and performance as well as check for bugs.